A Nurse's Perspective: The Halo Effect

 Lisa radiates positivity.
 She talked about the halo effect.
 By definition, the halo effect, “ is a form of cognitive bias which causes one part to make the whole seem more attractive or desirable”.

-She told me there is part in all of this, that gives us the “pause”—through this, she feels it’s an awesome responsibility to be given.
+we talked about the pandemic: She told me there is part in all of this, that gives us the “pause”—through this, she feels it’s an awesome responsibility to be given.
 To keep patient’s, and her nurses safe.
 “This pandemic has brought us all together.
 The whole hospital staff (doctors, nurses, etc) have become a team.
 It’s really incredible to see the positive effects of teamwork, critical thinking, sharing, learning, strategizing how to make smart decisions— not to mention the coming together of the global community.
 In 2020, we have the ability to teleconference with other hospitals in all parts of the world.
 It creates an incredible sense of bringing us all together as a world”.

 Sheltering In & Flatten The Curve